ostrodmit/ostrodmit.github.io/_posts/2018-11-13-self-concordance-part-2.md

 > The Fenchel conjugate of a self-concordant function $\varphi^*: D \to \mathbb{R}$, where $D \subseteq \mathbb{R}$, is also self-concordant.

 This fact allows to construct SC losses with derivatives ranging over a given interval, by computing the convex conjugate of the logarithmic barrier of a given subset of $\mathbb{R}$.
 In particular, taking the log-barrier on $[-1,1]$, we obtain an analogue of Huber's loss, and the log-barrier on $[-1,0]$ results in the analogue of the logistic loss (see the figure below).
 Note that in the latter case, our loss does not upper bound for the 0-1 loss.
-However, its negative part grows as a logarithm, and using the calibration theory of [[7]](https://people.eecs.berkeley.edu/~wainwrig/stat241b/bartlettetal.pdf), one can show that the related expected risk still well-approximates the probability of misclassification.
+However, its negative part grows as a logarithm, and using the well-known calibration theory from (Bartlett et al., 2006), one can show that the related expected risk still well-approximates the probability of misclassification.

 <center>
 <figure>